 Everything Your Unit Must Provide

-You will want to double check that your unit has these items line up.
+You will want to double check that your unit has these items lined up.
 If you’re having trouble finding adult leadership, connect with Many Point and we will help troubleshoot.
-Many times, we’re able to pair your Scouts with another unit.
+Many times, we will be able to pair your Scouts with another unit.